yoyoberenguer/MultiplayerGameEngine/README.md

 player 2 on a different machine to experience the network sound effect and players synchronization throughout the network.

-When Player1 script is lauched, it will try 5 times to connect to a client.
+When Player1 script is launch, it will try 5 times to connect to a client.
 If no client is connecting during, Player1 will timeout and start the demo without player2.
 This is a demo version, in the future the connections between server/client(s) will be done with a menu.